 - Prepare a short witness statement explaining when and how you obtained the export

-- Disclose the evidence to the other party's solicitor in advance of any hearing as required by procedural rules
+- Disclose the evidence to the other party's solicitor in advance of any hearing

 - Brief your own solicitor on the content before the hearing so they can reference specific messages efficiently